 Stocks edge higher as Fed kicks off 2-day meeting

-NEW YORK (AP) — Stocks are edging higher in midday trading on Wall Street, putting the market on track for its third gain in a row.
+NEW YORK (AP) — Stocks are edging higher in early trading on Wall Street, putting the market on track for its third gain in a row.

 Trading was light as Federal Reserve policymakers gathered for a two-day meeting.
 Many expect the Fed to reduce its $85 billion monthly bond-buying program.